lucamozzz/recycle-endar/README.md

 </ul>

 ## License
-this project is licensed under the MIT license
+This project is licensed under the MIT license